 When the new SRAM Force 22 was announced, I pegged it as the drivetrain to beat.
-As a great blend between technology, light weight and crisp shifting, SRAM’s lowest-price entry into 11-speed has been impressive.
+As a great blend between technology, light weight and crisp shifting, SRAM’s lowest-price entry (as of publish date) into 11-speed has been impressive.

 - Identical hood and lever shape to Red 22

 - Carbon lever blade and shifter paddle with independently-adjustable reach

 - Yaw front derailleur with integrated Chain Spotter

 - Carbon crank arms available in BB30 or GXP flavors (53/39, 52/36 or 50/34 – tested)